Al-Rashid of Morocco: Marriages

 Following his conquest of Fez, Moulay Rashid officially became Sultan of Morocco, receiving the Bay'ah from the ulama and inhabitants of Fez.
 According to Mohammed al-Ifrani:

 "The ceremony over, he granted considerable sums of money to the Ulama and showered them with presents.
 He deployed the greatest kindness towards the inhabitants of Fez and showed a strong desire to revive the Sunnah by upholding the religious law; this behavior soon placed him high in the minds of the entire population, who dedicated him a lively affection".

 Afterwards, he married a daughter of his longtime supporter Sheikh Al-Lawati.
 Moulay Rashid gave charge of the royal palace to his new father-in-law, and gave him a palace in Fes el Bali for his own use, as well as assigning some of his new brothers-in-law to governing positions.

 Moulay Rashid now wished to make allies of the conquered A'aras tribe, in order to secure his hold on central Rif and the northern coast of Morocco.
 For this purpose, in the autumn of 1666, he had the imprisoned Abdelaziz invite his father Abdallah A'aras to return from his exile in Peñón de Vélez de la Gomera, promising him an esteemed welcome in court.
 In return, Moulay Rashid not only freed Abdelaziz, he made him a Major and gave him 200 horsemen as a personal guard.

-Abdallah A'aras, overjoyed to learn that his son was alive and being treated well, sent his daughter as a bride for Moulay Rashid, accompanied by a caravan of camels loaded with gifts.
-Moulay Rashid accepted the proposal, sending Abdelaziz out with his guard to receive his sister in queenly fashion.
-When Abdallah A'aras himself arrived, Moulay Rashid welcomed him, giving him a palace in Fes el Bali, restoring his dominions in central Rif to him and ordering that his tribe return from exile.
-Moulay Rashid's second wedding took place in Fez with great fanfare, and in honor of the occasion he pardoned prisoners in all the cities of his kingdom.
+Overjoyed to learn that his son was alive and well, Abdallah A'aras sent his daughter to marry Moulay Rashid, accompanied by a caravan of camels laden with gifts.
+Moulay Rashid accepted the proposal and sent Abdelaziz out with his guard to receive his sister fittingly.
+When Abdallah A'aras arrived in person, Moulay Rashid welcomed him by giving him a palace in Fes el Bali and restoring his dominions in the Central Rif region.
+He also ordered that Abdallah A'aras's tribe be returned from exile.
+Moulay Rashid's second wedding took place in Fez with great fanfare, and, in honour of the occasion, he pardoned prisoners in all the cities of his kingdom.

 Shortly afterward, in October 1666, a delegation arrived from the city of Meknes, surrendering and offering their allegiance to Moulay Rashid.
 He accepted their surrender, appointing his half-brother Moulay Ismail as viceroy.